February ‘01

 Escondido

 Venture Forth, Mac and Carole came in to Escondido early this morning – with mail!
-Peggy send pictures and a video of Drayden and Danielle sent pictures of Chase, Schyler and Jeremy.
+Peggy sent pictures and a video of Drayden and Danielle sent pictures of Chase, Schyler and Jeremy.
 What cute kids.
 Jeremy has changed – so cute, looks like a little man.
 Schyler is growing, Chase is 26 lbs now and has the happiest smile!

 Drayden is also a cute one, we got to see her in the hospital and at home.
 She says he weighs 10lbs now – he was 1 month when she mailed it.
 Can’t wait to hold him.